karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 10 (2.7) - Task Analysis.md

 In this lesson we will look into two methods for task analysis:

-1. Human information processor models
+1. Human information processor models >> Processor model
-2. Cognitive task analysis
+2. Cognitive task analysis >> Predictor Model

 ## GOMS Model